pocl/pocl/doc/sphinx/source/faq.rst

 Supported compilers and compiler combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pocl usually uses two different compilers (though may be built using only one).
+PoCL usually uses two different compilers (though may be built using only one).
 One is used to compile C and C++ files - this is usually the "system compiler".
 It's specified by CMAKE_C{,XX}_COMPILER variables to cmake, but usually just left to default.
 The second compiler is used